taijusanagi/filecoin-hackathon/README.md

 ## Description

-This is a bounty creation app for NFT content.
+NFT Storage Bounty is a bounty creation app for NFT content.
 Users can input the NFT info, then the system automatically converts IPFS data into Filecoin format, which enables users to create Filecoin deal bounty on NFT content directly.

 ### Benefit